uwindsorcss/documents/constitution.md

 #### Section 5 - Affiliation

-The Computer Science Society is and will remain not an agent or representative of the UWSA and that its views and actions in no way represent those of the UWSA.
+The Computer Science Society is not an agent or representative of the UWSA, and its views and actions in no way represent those of the UWSA.

 ### Article 2